spacelift-io/user-documentation/docs/concepts/template/workbench.md

 ![Deployment Stacks](<../../assets/screenshots/templates/deployment-stacks.png>)

 !!! warning
     Stacks created by template deployments are immutable and can't be edited like regular stacks, even by admins.
 The only way to modify them is by updating the deployment version or creating a new template version.
+There is one exception to this rule: a stack becomes mutable when its deployment is deleted, in case something fails and requires manual changes.

 ### Outputs Tab